SUSTAINABLE DEFENSE TASK FORCE

 December 8, 2020

 The events of 2020 have dramatically underscored the need to rethink the concept of national security.
 The COVID-19 pandemic, the devastation caused by climate change, and racial and economic injustice all pose risks to public safety and security as great, or greater than, traditional military challenges.
 It’s long past time for the United States to adopt a new approach to national security that prioritizes our most urgent challenges, reduces U.S. global military deployments and spending, defunds unnecessary weapons systems, and eliminates waste.

-Report: Sustainable Defense: More Security, Less Spending
+Fact Sheet: Sustainable Defense: More Security, Less Spending (Fact Sheet)

 De-Hyper: The US Military Is Not the Best Innovator in Manufacturing